-An important part of a Quaternity game is the preparation phase; what I like to call the "Minuet" dance ceremony, because of its small steps back and forth and sideways with no apparent meaning or purpose.
+An essential part of a Quaternity game is the preparation phase, which I like to call the Minuet Dance Ceremony—named for its small, deliberate steps back and forth, and sideways, seemingly without any immediate purpose or meaning.

-Watching the first seventy movements in fast motion with the addition of the music below, you will understand the idea better than with a thousand explanations.
+Watching the first seventy moves in fast motion, accompanied by the music below, conveys this idea far better than a thousand explanations.

 Enjoy the dance.